Income Tax E-Filing with ClearTax

 What is E Filing?

 Efiling or electronic filing is submitting your income tax returns online.
 There are two ways to file your income tax returns.
 The traditional way is the offline way, where you go the Income Tax Department’s office to physically file your returns.
 The other way is when you e-file through the internet.
 Over the past few years, e filing has become popular because it is easier, doesn’t require prints of documents, and can be done for free!

 Am I Required to File Income Tax Returns?

 It is mandatory to file income tax returns in India if any of the below conditions are applicable to you (as per the Income Tax Act):

 - Earn gross annual income more than-

-Particulars Amount For individuals below 60 years Rs 2.5 Lakhs For individuals above 80 years Rs 5.0 Lakhs
+Particulars Amount For individuals below 60 years Rs 2.5 Lakhs For individuals above 60 years but below 80 year Rs 3.0 Lakhs For individuals above 80 years Rs 5.0 Lakhs

 - Earn income other than salary like house property, etc

 - Want to claim income tax refund from the department